-This Virtual Lab is part of a Career Path: Become an Exploitation Analyst
+This Virtual Lab is part of a Career Path: Become a Penetration Tester

 Cybrscore’s Open Source Password Cracking lab is a Cybrary lab intended for students of Intermediate level.
 Password Cracking is the process of obtaining the password for an account from a stored location or a method of data transfer.
 In this lab, students will learn how to use multiple tools to obtain the password for multiple accounts from a stored location in the directory.
 Password cracking can be used to get a password to gain unauthorized access to an account or to test the level of security of a system or application.